.NET HELP

 Opentelemetry C# (How It Works For Developers): Figure 1 - OpenTelemetry

 OpenTelemetry provides a unified way to collect all kinds of data from your applications.
 For .NET developers, integrating OpenTelemetry means you can monitor your applications more closely, understand how they perform in real-time, and identify issues quickly.
-OpenTelemetry's instrumentation library automatically enables tracing and metrics collection of .NET apps.
+OpenTelemetry's instrumentation library automatically enables tracing and metrics collection for .NET apps.

 With the metrics collected by the OpenTelemetry framework, developers gain valuable insights into the .NET runtime environment.
 The OpenTelemetry .NET implementation supports .NET runtime, including .NET Core and .NET Framework.
 It adheres to the OpenTelemetry protocol for standardized telemetry data collection.